Business tips

 1. Entertaining

 Make your audience laugh, smile, or nod in agreement.
-Relatable or humorous content grabs attention and encourages engagement.
+Relatable or humorous content grabs attention and increase engagement.

 Examples: